rwth-acis/las2peer/README.md

 All JUnit tests are started with:
     ```ant junit_tests```

-Reports can be found in ../tmp/reports afterwards.
+Reports can be found in ./tmp/test_reports afterwards.

-JavaDoc
+Javadoc
 ----------

 Simply build the standard java docs with:
     ```ant java_doc```

+Javadoc can be found in ./export/javadoc afterwards.